andrew-merz/Twitter-Clone/README.md

 7. From the home page, Users can click on the profile button to display their own profile and edit the username and/or profile picture.

-8. Once you are done using Twitter-Clone, click logout and your session will end
+8. Once you are done using Twitter-Clone, click logout in the upper right corner and your session will end

+Next Steps / IceBox Items:

+1. Implement an option for users to like tweets and store them in a liked section of the app

+2. Allow users to delete tweets, and delete their profile from the client-side

+3. Allow users to retweet tweets and display them at the top of the page.

+4. Connect the twitter API to recieve live tweets in real-time